FTSE 100 rises on boost from BP, Shell; Just Eat Takeaway slumps

-The blue-chip index rose 0.6%, with oil majors BP Plc and Royal Dutch Shell adding 2.0% and 1.7%, respectively, after Azerbaijan’s energy ministry said BP’s oil output was 5.9 million tonnes in the first quarter.
+The blue-chip index (.FTSE) rose 0.6%, with oil majors BP Plc (BP.L) and Royal Dutch Shell (RDSa.L) adding 2.0% and 1.7%, respectively, after Azerbaijan's energy ministry said BP's oil output was 5.9 million tonnes in the first quarter.

 Just Eat Takeaway.com fell 4.2% after a media report about rival Uber Eats' plan to start a food delivery service in Germany.